-Although both car brands have a 0.3 average chance of visiting the mechanic shop, Subaru has a 13% probability of severe damage, which is higher than Toyota’s 12% severe damage.
+Both car brands average a 0.3 chance of needing mechanic shop visits.
+However, Subaru's probability of severe damage is 13%, slightly higher than Toyota's 12%.

 The reliability metrics for Toyota and Subaru differ across the different features that they share.
 Toyota offers a more reliable engine than Subaru, durable frames, impressive longevity, better gas mileage, and safety ratings.
 However, there are areas that Subaru tends to do better.

-The comparisons of Toyota vs. Subaru Reliability and which is better depends on your driving needs and conditions.
+Choosing between Toyota and Subaru for reliability depends on your specific driving needs and conditions.

 Choose Subaru if you need a solid car that can handle snow and winter rides.
 But if you need a car that handles all seasons and has low maintenance and longevity, go for Toyota.

 All Subaru cars except the Subaru BRZ model use the standard AWD system.
-The impressive traction provision of the AWD system looks like a win for Subaru, but limiting all its cars to a uniform drive system is a setback.
+Subaru's AWD system provides impressive traction, yet the brand's limitation to this single-drive system in all its cars is a disadvantage.

-Subaru and Toyota have impressive technology packages, but Toyota comes loaded with more features.
-The Subaru technology package features an impressive safety and security system.
-This includes vehicle diagnostic alerts and stolen vehicle recovery.
+Subaru and Toyota both offer advanced technology packages, yet Toyota's package includes a broader range of features.
+The Subaru technology package features an impressive safety and security system, including vehicle diagnostic alerts and stolen vehicle recovery.

 Subaru is doing a great job with its eyesight driver assist technology.
-The technology has earned Subaru the highest safety ratings on IIHS for front crash prevention.
+This eyesight driver assist technology has earned Subaru the highest safety ratings from IIHS for front crash prevention.

 However, Toyota is not left behind in these updates.
-The Toyota technology package (Toyota Safety Sense) covers Subaru’s safety and technology features.
+Toyota's technology package, Toyota Safety Sense, offers a range of safety features comparable to Subaru's.

 - Pre-collision system